-2.3 Navigating the Prestige Web Configurator
+2.4 Navigating the Prestige Web Configurator

-The following summarizes how to navigate the web configurator from the Site Map screen.
+The following summarizes how to navigate the web configurator from the SITE MAP screen.
+We use the Prestige 660HW-61 web screens in this guide as an example.
 Screens vary slightly for different Prestige models.

-- > Click Wizard Setup to begin a series of screens to configure your Prestige for the first time. - Click a link under Advanced Setup to configure advanced Prestige features. - Click a link under Maintenance to see Prestige performance statistics, upload firmware and back up, restore or upload a configuration file. - > Click SITE MAP to go to the Site Map screen. - > Click Logout in the navigation panel when you have finished a Prestige management session.
+- > Click Wizard Setup to begin a series of screens to configure your Prestige for the first time. - > Click a link under Advanced Setup to configure advanced Prestige features. - Click a link under Maintenance to see Prestige performance statistics, upload firmware and back up, restore or upload a configuration file. - > Click SITE MAP to go to the Site Map screen. - > Click Logout in the navigation panel when you have finished a Prestige management session.